electrovir/statement-parser/README.md

     }
     ```

--   Parsing files directly with a single parser:
+-   Parsing files can be done directly with a single parser:

     <!-- direct-parsing.example.ts -->